 Hallo Spaceboy (Bowie/Eno): a Pet Shop Boys Remix was released as the third single from 1.
 Outside (RCA/BMG 74321 35384 2).
 The 7" was released on pink vinyl (BMG/RCA 74321 353847).
 This remix featured as an extra track on 1.
 Outside Version 2 and was also included on the compilations Best Of Bowie and Nothing Has Changed.
 A 12" Remix, Lost In Space Mix and Double Click Mix can be found on the US Virgin SPRO-11513 promo 12", whereas a 7'41" Instrumental appeared exclusively on the UK BMG SPACE 3 promo 12".
 In 2004, all remixes but the Pet Shop Boys single version were included on Limited 2CD Edition of 1.
 Outside.
 The 12" Remix appeared in 2007 on the Pet Shop Boys compilation Disco 4 as Pet Shop Boys Extended Mix.

 The Pet Shop Boys also appear in the 4'23" video clip, which was released and the Best Of Bowie DVD.
 On the US leg of the Outside tour, 'Hallo Spaceboy' was performed together with Nine Inch Nails; on the 50th birthday gig in New York with Foo Fighters.
 A live version from The Phoenix Festival (Long Marston, 18-07-96) was first released on the bonus CD-single (Arista/BMG 74321458262) that came with the French issue of Earthling and later also appeared on the Phoenix - The Album.
-This song was also performed on the Earthling tour (liveandwell.com), on the concerts of 2000 (BBC Radio Theatre, London, June 27, 2000) and 2002, and on the Reality tour (A Reality Tour 2CD/DVD).
+This song was also performed on the Earthling tour (liveandwell.com), on the concerts of 2000 (BBC Radio Theatre, London, June 27, 2000 and Glastonbury 2000) and 2002, and on the Reality tour (A Reality Tour 2CD/DVD).

 Hammerhead (Bowie/H. Sales): released as a B-side of the 'You Belong In Rock 'N' Roll' (London/Victory INT 869 403-2) and 'One Shot' (London/Victory 869 574-2) CD-singles.
 The last 0'58" of this song form the unaccredited extro on the US, UK, German and Israeli editions of the Tin Machine II album.
 An alternate mix/take is found among the Tin Machine II outtakes.